hectormaujean/st-tryouts/README.md

 Although I'm used to Redux, I didn't use it here because it wasn't justified for this project - if anything, it would have just created boilerplate code.

-I did not have the time to test the project, so don't expect to see anything if you run  `npm test`
+I did not get the time to test this project, so don't expect to see anything if you run  `npm test`

 Stack: